zlalvani/relgen/README.md

 ![relgen](./assets/relgen.png)
 ---

-Relgen is an AI-powered developer tool that streamlines your release management and documentation workflow.
-It automatically generates high-quality release notes, PR descriptions, and issue labels by analyzing your codebase and version control history.
-With support for multiple LLM providers and integrations with GitHub and Linear, Relgen helps development teams maintain clear, consistent, and meaningful documentation without the manual overhead.

 > Meaningful release summaries, PR descriptions, labeling, and more—on autopilot. 🤖

+**relgen** is an AI-powered developer tool that streamlines your release management and documentation workflow.
+It automatically generates high-quality release summaries, PR descriptions, and issue labels by analyzing your codebase and version control history.

 ## Features

 - 🤖 AI-powered content generation:
-  - Release notes with customizable perspectives (marketing, engineering, product, leadership)
+  - Release summaries with customizable perspectives (marketing, engineering, product, leadership)
   - Smart PR descriptions with complexity analysis
   - Automated issue and PR labeling
   - Contribution attribution and analysis